Background pattern

 Blister

 Store Cozaar Plus in the original packaging to protect it from light and moisture.
-Do not store the packaging at a temperature above 30 °C.
+Do not store the container at a temperature above 30 °C.

 Bottle

 Store in the original packaging to protect it from light.
-Keep the bottle perfectly closed to protect it from moisture.
+Keep the bottle tightly closed to protect it from moisture.
 Do not store the bottle at a temperature above 25 °C.

-Medicines should not be disposed of through drains or in the trash.
-Deposit the packaging and medicines that you no longer need at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medicines in the SIGRE collection point at your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

 Composition of Cozaar Plus